niteshbalusu11/react-native-secure-enclave-operations/README.md

   generateAssertionIos,
 } from 'react-native-secure-enclave-operations';

+// NOTE: The server functions are placeholders.
+// Check the server/ directory for a sample implementation.

 // Check if device supports hardware-backed key generation const isSupported = await isHardwareBackedKeyGenerationSupportedIos();
 if (!isSupported) {